Why Now Is The Time to Begin MSc Mindfulness & Compassion

-This is an exciting new partnership between the Mindfulness Association and the University of the West of Scotland, which will be taught at their London campus beginning in January, 2022.
-(The first module maybe delivered online due to continuing Covid restrictions)
+This is an exciting partnership between the Mindfulness Association and the University of the West of Scotland, which will be taught at their London campus and online

 The course has three key aims: